 The price we receive for our oil and natural gas production heavily influences our revenue, profitability, access to capital and future rate of growth.
 Oil and natural gas are commodities and, therefore, their prices are subject to wide fluctuations in response to relatively minor changes in supply and demand and other factors.
 Historically, the markets for oil and natural gas have been volatile, and our management believes these markets will likely continue to be volatile in the future.
 The prices we receive for our production depend on numerous factors beyond our control.
-Our revenue during 2012 generally would have increased or decreased along with any increases or decreases in oil or natural gas prices, but the exact impact on our income is indeterminable given the variety of expenses associated with producing and selling oil that also increase and decrease along with oil prices.
+Our revenue during 2013 generally would have increased or decreased along with any increases or decreases in oil or natural gas prices, but the exact impact on our income is indeterminable given the variety of expenses associated with producing and selling oil that also increase and decrease along with oil prices.

 We enter into derivative contracts to achieve a more predictable cash flow by reducing our exposure to oil price volatility.
 On November 1, 2009, due to the volatility of price differentials in the Williston Basin, we de-designated all derivatives that were previously classified as cash flow hedges and we have elected not to designate any subsequent derivative contracts as accounting hedges.
 As such, all derivative positions are carried at their fair value on the balance sheet and are marked-to-market at the end of each period.
-Any realized gains and losses are recorded to gain (loss) on settled derivatives and unrealized mark-to-market gains or losses are recorded to unrealized gain (loss) on derivative instruments on the statements of comprehensive income rather than as a component of other comprehensive income (loss) or other income (expense).
+Any realized gains and losses are recorded to gain (loss) on settled derivatives and mark-to-market gains or losses are recorded to (losses) gains on the mark-to-market of derivative instruments on the statements of comprehensive income rather than as a component of other comprehensive income (loss) or other income (expense).

 We generally use derivatives to economically hedge a significant, but varying portion of our anticipated future production over a rolling 36 month horizon.
 Any payments due to counterparties under our derivative contracts are funded by proceeds received from the sale of our production.
 Production receipts, however, lag payments to the counterparties.
 Any interim cash needs are funded by cash from operations or borrowings under our Revolving Credit Facility.
-As of December 31, 2012, we had entered into derivative agreements covering 3.1 million barrels for 2013 and 2.4 million barrels for 2014.